xtendui/xtendui/src/gatsby/markdown/intro/features/index.md

 #### ScrollTo

-ScrollTo is a standalone plugin that manages **interaction scroll**, by setting it up it automatically reacts to **hash links referring to ids on click and page load** or **can get triggered on any node**, with automatic activation on scroll.
+ScrollTo is a plugin that manages **interaction scroll**, by setting it up it automatically reacts to **hash links referring to ids on click and page load** or **can get triggered on any node**, with automatic activation on scroll.

 See [scrollto](/components/scroll-to) for more info.

 #### StickyFlow

-StickyFlow is a standalone plugin that enhance **css sticky position** by making it **scroll the content also if overflowing the window**.
+StickyFlow is a plugin that enhance **css sticky position** by making it **scroll the content also if overflowing the window**.

 See [stickyflow](/components/sticky-flow) for more info.